Maternity leave: do you know what your employment rights are?

 Can I get made redundant or be dismissed whilst on maternity leave?

-If a woman on maternity leave is selected for redundancy because she is pregnant or on maternity leave, it will be unfair dismissal.
+If you are on maternity leave and you are selected for redundancy because you are pregnant or on maternity leave, it will be unfair dismissal.

 Employers must be careful to ensure that the redundancy is for a genuine reason, e.g. the closure of the business or diminishing need for the employee to do that work.
 It must not be caused by the pregnancy or maternity leave itself.
-It is not enough for the employer to decide after the woman has gone on maternity leave that they are managing without her and so there’s no need for her to return.
-This will likely result in an unfair dismissal.
+It is not enough for the employer to decide after the woman has gone on maternity leave that they are managing without her, and so there’s no need for her to return.
+This will likely result in an unfair dismissal claim.

-If the employer decides they need fewer employees, they will need to go through a fair redundancy selection process.
+If the employer decides they need fewer employees, they must go through a fair redundancy selection process.
 This ensures that the employee who has been absent on maternity leave is not disadvantaged.

 Dismissing someone for no fair reason whilst on maternity leave is likely to be unlawful.
 This is because the employee would not have lost her job if she had not had to take time off work to have a baby.

-Yes, but employers may find themselves in a position where the employee returns to work after maternity leave and claims that she should receive a pay rise to be in line with her maternity leave cover.
+Yes, your employer can pay your cover more than you, but they may find themselves in a position where you return to work after maternity leave and claim that you should receive a pay rise to be in line with your maternity leave cover.

-That employee may have a claim for sex discrimination if her cover is male and the employer cannot justify why he was paid more than her.
-Employers may be able to justify this by saying that they needed to offer a competitive salary to entice someone to come in on a fixed-term contract.
-However, they should be careful here and seek legal advice if they’re planning to offer the cover a higher salary.
+Employers: you may be able to justify this by saying that you needed to offer a competitive salary to entice someone to come in on a fixed-term contract.
+However, you should seek legal advice if you are planning to offer them a higher salary.

-It depends on what the changes are.
-If they are changes to the terms of your contract of employment, you could have potential claims against your employer.
+It depends on what changed.
+If there are changes to the terms of your contract of employment, you could have potential claims against your employer.
 If the changes are to how you should carry out your job, i.e. new systems, you would probably be expected to co-operate and be flexible with this.
 This is a complex area, so seek legal advice if you find yourself in this position.

 Do I have a right to maternity pay?

-As an employee, you must also meet the below qualifying conditions:
+As an employee, you must also meet the following qualifying conditions (correct as of July 2025):

-An employee cannot get SMP if they go into police custody during their maternity pay period.
-It does not restart when they are discharged.
+You cannot get SMP if you go into police custody during your maternity pay period.
+It does not restart when you are discharged.

 How much time can I take off for maternity leave?